ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.it-it.md

 > [!primary]
 >
-> Updating `customization.kubeProxy` field will trigger the following actions:
+> Updating the `customization.kubeProxy` field will trigger the following actions:
 >
 > - apply updated configMap
 > - then rollout restart kube-proxy so it uses the new configuration

 ## Go further

-To have an overview of OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](https://www.ovhcloud.com/en-gb/public-cloud/kubernetes/).
+To have an overview of OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](https://www.ovhcloud.com/it/public-cloud/kubernetes/).

 Join our community of users on <https://community.ovh.com/en/>.